 Create a new port forwarding that includes the following information:

-Service name: You can use any name.
+- Service name: You can use any name.
 For example, FTP-Server.

-Port rage: You must use port 21.
+- Port rage: You must use port 21.

-PC’s TCP/IP address: Open Command Prompt, type ipconfig, and the IPv4 address is your PC’s TCP/IP address.
+- PC’s TCP/IP address: Open Command Prompt, type ipconfig, and the IPv4 address is your PC’s TCP/IP address.

 Now Apply the new changes, and save the new router configurations.

-How to access an FTP server from any PC
+How to Access an FTP server from any PC

-To Access FTP server from Different location/ Network, you need to type the Static IP (provided by your internet provider).
-For example, your Static IP is 11.03.68.445, Then you need to use ftp://11.03.68.445 or your ftp://your local hostname.
+To access the FTP server from Different locations/Networks, you need to type the Static IP (provided by your internet provider).
+For example, if your Static IP is 11.03.68.445, you need to use ftp://11.03.68.445 or your ftp://your local hostname.

 Download and Upload files, Folders On FTP server